JuliaRegistries/Registrator.jl/README.web.md

 - `server_url`: The full URL at which your server will be accessible.
   This could be something like `http://localhost:4000` for testing, or `https://example.com`.
 - `registry_url`: Your registry repository's web URL, for example `https://github.com/foo/bar`.
+- `stop_file`: Create this file to signal WebUI to shutdown.

 #### Optional